tomitheninja/university/theory.md

 ## Variable

-a storage that can hold a value with a given type.
+A storage that can hold a value with a given type.

 Imagine you are calculating on paper.
 You can write down results and partial results somewhere on the paper and when it changes, you cross out the old value and write down the new one next to it.
 This is almost how variables work.

 ## Definition / declaration